agg-chain/.github/profile/README.md

-# Aggregation Chain Base Tendermint
+# An Aggregation Chain Tendermint-Based